By Byomakesh Biswal, IANS,

 According to the residents of Baripada, the tradition started in 1975 to mark the ‘International Year of Women’ after some women members proposed that the chariot of Subhadra be pulled by women.
 The proposal was approved by the district collector and that was it.

-Though there was no bar on women pulling the chariots earlier, they used to stay away because of the rush.
+Though there was no bar on women pulling the chariots earlier, they normally stayed away because of the rush.

 “It was started in 1975 to mark the ‘International Year of Women’.
 In the same year Indira Gandhi was at the helm of affairs at the centre and (late chief minister) Nandini Satpathy in the state,” said Rudrani Mohanty, who has been participating in the festival for the last three decades.